micmas/michele-masson-trottier/README.md

 Michèle Masson-Trottier's website to showcase her portfolio, personal projects, and much more.

 ## Description
-A simple website with static content like HTML, CSS, JavaScript, and images, deployed with GitHub Pages.
+A simple client-side Blazor app deployed with GitHub Pages.